bozonsky/rkp/README.md

 **If your Browser cannot pick up system proxy settings:**

-Make sure you disable all VPN/proxy extensions.
+Make sure you disabled all VPN/proxy extensions.